 Research shows that persons who have survived repeated trauma in their lives will have difficulty with dental procedures.

 Trauma and the dentist tend not to get along very well.
-First off, attempting to be vulnerable is never easy for a survivor of trauma but what about being vulnerable in a dentist chair?
-Being vulnerable with hygienists, the dentist, the admin staff, (as nice as they may be) is disconcerting and remarkably uncomfortable for a survivor’s nervous system.
+First off, attempting to be vulnerable is never easy for a survivor of trauma, but what about being exposed in a dentist’s chair?
+Being vulnerable with hygienists, the dentist, the admin staff, (as lovely as they may be) is disconcerting and remarkably uncomfortable for a survivor’s nervous system.

-If you are really lucky, you will have a very warm, compassionate dentist who is trauma-informed and actually helps you regulate your nervous system before any work can be done.
+If you are fortunate, you will have a warm, compassionate dentist who is trauma-informed and helps you regulate your nervous system before any work can be done.

 This was my very fortunate experience.
-After avoiding as much as I could (the dreaded dentist), unless absolutely necessary, I finally found a dentist who helped me regulate enough, that not only do I go every three months, (yes you read right, every three months), but now I am actually getting the work done that I used to only dream about.
+After avoiding as much as I could, I finally found a dentist who helped me regulate enough.
+Not only do I go every three months, (yes you read right, Every.
+Three.
+Months.), but now I am getting the work done that I used to only dream of.

-Regular exposure (repeatedly returning to the dentist office no matter how much I didn’t want to make the appointments) combined with regulatory exercises to calm the nervous system is what did the trick.
+Regular exposure (repeatedly returning to the dentist’s office no matter how much I didn’t want to make the appointments) combined with regulatory exercises to calm the nervous system is what did the trick.